the-duckchild/Web-controlled-LED-Matrix/README.md

 # Web-controlled-LED-Matrix
 Wifi controlled Light Up Climbing Wall.
-Webpage hosted on ESP-32 Wifi Chip to allow control of LED matrix built into a climbing wall.
+Webpage hosted on ESP-32 Wifi board to allow control of LED matrix built into a climbing wall.